Gmagon/src.gmagon.com/source/guide/trytomp3/best-mts-m2ts-to-mp3-converter.md

 ![](../img/trytomp3-4.png)

 <br>
-With <a href="https://gmagon.com/products/store/trytomp3/" target="_blank"> the best VOB to MP3 converter</a> installed on your Mac, you can easily extract audio tracks from multiple VOB files and save them as MP3.
+With <a href="https://gmagon.com/products/store/trytomp3/" target="_blank"> the best MTS/M2TS to MP3 converter</a> installed on your Mac, you can easily extract audio tracks from multiple .mts/.m2ts files and save them as MP3.
 Hope this helps.

 <br>
 Also read